prozum/rand/README.md

 SERIAL_TARGETS|       0       | Enables serial communication to the host PC (for debugging) SAMPLES       |       0       | Build Samples
 SIZE_TARGETS  |       0       | Shows the size of the compiled firmware
+SIMULATOR     |       0       | Builds the RANDSIM simulator

 Since all options are boolean, they can be enabled by adding the flag "-D<OPTION>=1" when running CMake.
 See the example below:
 ```bash